stefan-hoeck/idris2-dom-mvc/docs/src/Examples/Selector.md

 the web page - and thus the virtual DOM - consists of many elements.

-So far, rhone-js does not use a virtual DOM but interacts with the real DOM directly through a network of monadic stream functions.
-Whether this will result in a nice way to write web applications or will lead to unmaintainable tangles of code, only time and experience will tell.
+So far, dom-mvc does not use a virtual DOM but uses both the current event and updated state to determine, which parts of the DOM should be modified when and how.

 ## Whats next?